PHP Upgrades

 Errors after upgrading PHP usually indicate an incompatibility (for example, a syntax error or decoding issue).

-You may see one of the following common errors after you update your PHP version:
+You may encounter the following common issues after you update your PHP version: